 4) Stop The Door From Squeaking

-Got annoyed by the squeaky noise each time you open or close a door?
+Get annoyed by the squeaky noise each time you open or close a door?
 Normally, spraying some WD-40 would do just fine.
-But what if you are running out of WD-40 or worst case scenario, you don’t even own one, to begin with?
+But what if you run out of WD-40 or you don’t even own one to begin with?
 This is where the butter that lies inside your fridge comes in handy as your next best alternative.
 All you have to do is just rub a dab of butter on the hinge and that’s it.
 It works by lubricating the squeaky metal that causes the annoying noise in the first place.

 5) Make Pills Easy To Swallow